 Route panel vice-chair

-Head of Technical Services and Technical Apprenticeship Lead, University of Manchester
+Head of Technical Services and Skills, University of Manchester

 Colin began his career in electronics by joining a ‘start-up’ company in Cheshire, where the opportunity to work across the whole gambit of activities, from cradle to grave, gave him a unique introduction to the sector.